 - Texas A&M undergraduates can receive credit for both courses in an undergrad/grad course pair under Fast Track.

-- Prerequisites listed for CSE graduate coursework are given to inform students of the knowledge they are expected to have to be successful in the graduate course.
-While the department does not block registration based on prerequisites for graduate courses, students are still responsible for ensuring they are prepared to meet course prerequisites.
-If students have concerns regarding preparation for a particular class, they should contact the instructor of the graduate course for more information regarding expectations.
+- Prerequisites listed for CSE graduate coursework are given to inform you of the knowledge you are expected to have to be successful in the graduate course.
+While our department does not block registration based on prerequisites for graduate courses, you are still responsible for ensuring you are prepared to meet course prerequisites.
+If you have concerns regarding preparation for a particular class, you should contact the graduate course instructor for more information regarding expectations.

 - Any international student who wishes to go on curricular practical training must have one credit hour for each semester they are on the internship of CSCE 684 on their degree plan.
 Any CSCE 684 hours are in addition to the required total credit hours of the degree plan.